 - (a) Only II

 - (b) I and II

 - (c) Only I

 - (d) I and IV

 - (iii) Choose the option that displays the same poetic device as used in the third line of the extract:

 - (a) lightning danced across the sky

 - (b) greedy good doers

 - (c) children spilling out of their homes

 - (d) fight like cats and dogs

-- (iv) The benefits of 'Keeping Quiet' include

-- I. harmony

-- II. non-violence

-- III. brotherhood

-- IV. meditation

-- (a) I and II

-- (b) II and IV

-- (c) I, II and III

-- (d) I, II, III and IV

-- (v) Complete the statement with reference to the extract:

-The poet suggests we will all be together when .

-- (vi) The word 'exotic' in the extract most nearly means

-- (a) unique

-- (b) luxurious

-- (c) rich

-- (d) illusive

-- 8. Attempt any one of the two extracts (A) and (B) given below :

-- (A) Read the following extract and answer the questions that follow: $4 \times 1 = 4$ "Because we are born into this community, we are never given any honour or dignity or respect; we are stripped of all that.
+- The benefits of 'Keeping Quiet' include (iv)T. harmony II. non-violence III. brotherhood IV. meditation Choose the most appropriate option: I and II (a) (b) II and IV I, II and III (c) I, II, III and IV (d) (v) Complete the statement with reference to the extract: The poet suggests we will all be together when . (vi) The word 'exotic' in the extract most nearly means (a) unique (b) luxurious rich (c) (d) illusive Attempt any one of the two extracts (A) and (B) given below: Read the following extract and answer the questions that follow: $4\times1=4$ "Because we are born into this community, we are never given any honour or dignity or respect; we are stripped of all that.
 But if we study and make progress, we can throw away these indignities.
 So study with care, learn all you can.
 If you are always ahead in your lessons, people will come to you of their own accord and attach themselves to you.
-Work hard and learn."

-- (i) Who is the speaker?
+Work hard and learn." (i) Who is the speaker?
 Who is he speaking to?

-- (a) Appa; Bama

-- (b) Bama; Amma
+Appa; Bama (a) (b) Bama; Amma - 1/1/3

-- (c) Bama; The Zamindar

-- (d) Annan; Bama

-- (ii) Select the option that best describes the speaker in the above extract:

-- I. marginalized

-- II. practical

-- III. idealistic

-- IV. curious

-- V. aggressive